MelTok: 2D Tokenization for Single-Codebook Audio Compression: Experiments

 \section{Experiments}

 Reconstruct waveform from discrete tokens has become a fundamental task for audio codecs.
 In this section, we assess the performance of method relative to established baseline codecs.

-\textbf{DataSets.} The model is trained on the AudioSet dataset, using the entire balanced training subset (bal train), along with the HQ-Conversations dataset~\cite{magicdata2024iscslp}.
+\textbf{DataSets.} The model is trained on the AudioSet dataset, using the entire balanced training subset (bal train), musdb18-hq and the HQ-Conversations dataset~\cite{magicdata2024iscslp}.
 The AudioSet covers a wide range of sounds, including human and animal vocalizations, musical instruments and genres, as well as common everyday environmental noises.
-We evaluate the in-domain reconstruction performance of the codec on the AudioSet test set.
-We evaluate the out-of-domain reconstruction performance of the codec on a subset of the music genre dataset ~\cite{music_genres}, which consists of 1,269 randomly selected 10-second clips.
+We evaluate the reconstruction performance of the audio domain on the AudioSet evaluation set.
+We evaluate the reconstruction performance of the music domain on the mixture sound in musdb18hq test set.
 All audio files are kept at their original sampling rate of 44 kHz.
 For each audio sample, mel-scaled spectrograms are computed with the following parameters: FFT size $n_{fft}$=1024, hop size $hop_n$ =256, and 96 Mel bins.

 \textbf{Training Details.} In the first stage, we train the mel-spectrogram tokenizer using a combination of L1 reconstruction loss, quantization loss, and perceptual loss until convergence.
 Afterward, we replace the perceptual loss with a Gram-matrix loss to fine-tune the model, continuing training until convergence.
 During training, samples are randomly cropped to 24,320 samples, yielding a mel-spectrogram resolution of 96 × 96.
 We also train a vocoder using ground-truth mel-spectrograms as reference to evaluate the effect of different loss terms.
 In the second stage, the encoder and quantizer parameters are frozen.
 We jointly train the tokenizer decoder, vocoder, and discriminator.